 7. Audit Review & Decision

-Completed audits will be reviewed by the Manager of Audit & Training Services or designate.
+Completed audits will be reviewed by the Manager of Audit & Training Services or Executive Director.
 Certificate of Recognition Program Documentation Tracking Form is reviewed to ensure all items/documents are received.
 If a required item is missing from the submission, it may be a bar to certification until provided.

 Required documentation includes: